HCGB-IGTP/XICRA/XICRA_pip/docs/source/api/modules/QC.rst

 QC
-==
+===

-This module calls different quality check programs attending the input provided.
+This module calls fastqc_, a quality check program, to analyze the quality of each sample.

 For each sample, a folder called "fastqc" is generated with the quality analysis, reported in an html file.

-In addition, by defoult, a multiQC report is generated for all the samples.
+In addition, by default, a multiQC_ report is generated for all the samples.

 Workflow